saskiapoldmaa/saskiapoldmaa.github.io/articles/landau.md

 When a charged particle passes through a thin material:

-- item It undergoes many small energy losses due to ionization.
+- It undergoes many small energy losses due to ionization.
 - Occasionally, large energy losses occur, leading to a distribution with a heavy right-hand tail.

 For thin materials, where the number of collisions is not large enough for the central limit theorem to apply (which would give a Gaussian distribution), the Landau distribution accurately models these fluctuations.

-### Mathematical Framework

 ### Step 1: Setting Up the Problem